Frequently Asked Questions

 - Expected Monthly Rent: Based on our rental estimate

-- Operating Expense Ratio: Defaults to 50% of rent, covering taxes, insurance, vacancy, management, and maintenance
+- Rental Operating Expense Ratio: Configurable in your co-pilot settings (defaults to 30%), covering taxes, insurance, vacancy, management, and maintenance

-- Target Cap Rate: Defaults to 7%, but can be customized per property
+- Target Cap Rate: Defaults to 7%, but can be customized in your co-pilot settings

 - Rehab Costs: Rehab estimates tailored to the property condition to reach rental-ready condition